Talent Attraction

 Greater Racine County serves as a resource to those relocating to Racine County and to local companies recruiting talent to our community.

-For more information, contact Cassandra Hathaway, RCEDC’s Economic Development Specialist, at (262) 898-7438 or CHathaway@rcedc.org.
+For more information, contact Cassandra Glenn, RCEDC’s Economic Development Specialist, at (262) 898-7438 or CGlenn@rcedc.org.

 Community Partners

-A partnership with Racine County, RCEDC and Real Racine that highlights and promotes the abundance of opportunities available in Racine County for individuals, families, workers and employers who decide to “take root” in Racine County.
+A partnership with Racine County and RCEDC that highlights and promotes the abundance of opportunities available in Racine County for individuals, families, workers and employers who decide to “take root” in Racine County.
 The Greater Racine County effort is made possible through community partnerships with our municipalities, educational institutions, businesses, civic institutions and the Racine Community Foundation.

 Our Ambassador Program